raipranav384/OSN_Assign_4_XV6/Report.md

 - When timer gets interrupted, if `sigalarm` is enabled, then number of ticks are counted.

-- If number of ticks is equal to n, then the interrupt handler function is called.
+- If number of ticks until next call decreases to 0, then the interrupt handler function is called.

+- Edited `struct proc` to store ticks until next call

 `sigreturn`

-- resets the number of ticks
+- Resets the number of ticks until next call